Aconcagua Gear List

 First aid kit

-Climbers should bring a small waterproof first-aid kit, including common drugs they usually take for a headache or stomach upset, and their prescription medications, besides band-aids to treat small scratches, cuts, or blisters, disinfectant and triple antibiotic cream.
+Climbers should bring a small waterproof first-aid kit, including common drugs they usually may take, at least for a headache or stomach upset, and their prescription medications.
+In addition to bandages to treat small scratches, cuts, or blisters, disinfectant, triple antibiotic cream, etc.

-The guides’ first aid kits include oxygen, oximeter, band-aids and gauze, disinfectant for wounds, and basic medicines for altitude sickness (for legal reasons, they can be used under doctor's approval only).
-Aconcagua has an authorized rescue patrol with doctors that take control if any medical situation occurs.
+The guides' first aid kits include an oximeter, band-aids and gauze, wound disinfectant, and basic medicines for altitude sickness.
+For legal reasons, our guides are not allowed to provide medicines unless under two conditions: a life risk and a doctor's approval; both conditions have to be accomplished simultaneously.
+We have oxygen in all camps for emergency purposes.
+Aconcagua Park has an authorized rescue patrol with doctors who take control if any medical situation occurs.

 Electricity power

-We recommend bringing 110V to 220V power adapters, plugs, transformers and chargers if you want to recharge your batteries (electricity available only at base camp 220V).
-Click here for world plugs info.
+If you want to recharge your batteries, we recommend bringing 110V to 220V power adapters, plugs, transformers, and chargers (electricity is available only at base camp 220V).
+Click here for information on world plugs.

-Solar panels can also charge the batteries even in high altitude camps when good weather conditions, where there is no electricity supply (they can be requested in advance before starting the expedition as an optional service with extra charge, subject to availability).
+Solar panels can also charge the batteries even in high-altitude camps with good weather conditions, where there is no electricity supply (they can be requested in advance before starting the expedition as an optional service with extra charge, subject to availability).

 First aid kit